2011 Mazda CX-7 Performance

 With 244 horsepower and 258 pound-feet of torque, the turbocharged CX-7 goes from 0 to 60 mph in 7.5 seconds -- but all that power takes a toll on fuel economy.
 According to the EPA, the turbocharged 2WD model achieves 18/24 mpg city/highway, while the 4WD model achieves 17/21 mpg.
 At 20/28 mpg, the 2.5-liter base engine substantially increases fuel economy.

 - "If you're expecting haste, this is not the right setup.
 The 2.5 generates 161 hp and 161 lb-ft of torque, compared to the turbo's 244 hp and 258 lb-ft.
 Although it's lighter -- Mazda lists curb weight at just under 3500 pounds, versus almost 3800 pounds for the front-drive turbo version -- that's a big power disparity, and it adds up to leisurely acceleration." -- Car and Driver

-- The turbocharged engine is "Peppy once rolling.
+- "Peppy once rolling.
 An AWD Grand Touring did 0-60 mph in 8.5 seconds in our test.
 Turbo lag is noticeable away from a stop and during around-town passing maneuvers.
 Manually shifting the automatic transmission partly offsets the lazy throttle response." -- Consumer Guide

 - "Taking off from a dead stop, turbo lag was nearly imperceptible, though not completely eliminated.
 The onset of power is nowhere near as dramatic as that of the Tiguan, which comes on like a light switch about 3,000rpm.
 Instead, the CX-7 delivers power evenly and predictably." -- CNET